samglover/client-power-tools/readme.txt

 You can use Client Power Tools even if your website does not have an SSL certificate, but you should probably get one.
 For more information, see the [Securing WordPress for Client Power Tools](https://clientpowertools.com/security/) resource.

-= Where is my client dashboard? =
+= Where is my client dashboard?
+Where is my knowledge base? =

 You can find your client dashboard by checking your Client Power Tools settings page.
-In your WordPress dashboard, go to **Client Power Tools** / **Settings** and look for the **Client Dashboard Page** selection.
-There will be a link to your client dashboard, as well.
+In your WordPress dashboard, go to **Client Power Tools** / **Settings** and look for the **Client Dashboard Page** and "Knowledge Base Page" selection fields.
+There will be a link to your current pages, as well.

 You should probably add your client dashboard to your website navigation menu so it is easy for clients to find.
+You may want to add your knowledge base, as well, if you want clients to be able to find it without going to their dashboard first.

 = How do I add pages to my knowledge base? =